socrates8300/rpocketflow/README.md

 #### Overview

 RPocketFlow supports both synchronous and asynchronous execution models, enabling you to build modular workflows with interconnected nodes.
-Whether you’re implementing linear pipelines, branching paths, or complex state machines, RPocketFlow provides a robust framework that emphasizes clarity, minimal boilerplate, and efficient error handling.
+Whether you're implementing linear pipelines, branching paths, or complex state machines, RPocketFlow provides a robust framework that emphasizes clarity, minimal boilerplate, and efficient error handling.

 #### Features

 RPocketFlow offers a modular node-based architecture, making it easy to build and reuse workflow components.
 It supports both synchronous and asynchronous operations (using Tokio), intuitive flow control with branching and retry mechanisms, and shared state management for data passing between nodes.
 The builder-pattern API further minimizes boilerplate and helps you focus on your business logic, all while keeping dependencies to a minimum.

+Additionally, RPocketFlow includes integration with Anthropic's Model Context Protocol (MCP), making it easy to build AI-powered workflows using Claude models.
+The MCP integration supports:

+- Text-based conversations with Claude
+- Tool usage and function calling
+- Conversation history management
+- Seamless integration with RPocketFlow's node-based architecture

 #### Installation